 From experience, one advantage of using a time-based exit strategy is reduced drawdown.
 An exit like this ensures that you only stay in the market for a short period and allows you to exit the market early if a bear market is starting.

 Another advantage of using a time-based exit is that it eliminates the need for curve fitting.
 There are probably more productive things you could be doing with your time than optimizing the exit, and exits based on time are not only simple but also highly effective.
+By backtesting exits between 10-25 days (for example) you quickly find out if the exits is sound or erratic.

 2. Using opposite signal